pachyderm/pachyderm/doc/docs/master/contributing/docs-style-guide.md

 | ---------- | --- |
 | Fixed a bug which causes ... | Fixes a bug which caused ... |

-I find it helpful to imagine the name of the release, i.e. "Pachyderm 1.11.0" prepended to each change in the log, to check if I'm using the right language.
+It is helpful to imagine the name of the release, such as *Pachyderm 1.11.0*, prepended to each change in the log, to check if I'm using the right language.

 We use the following verbs for different types of changes: